 Furthermore, MediaTek has announced that they are working on the processors that will work seamlessly with the new OS.

-Some existing processor to have the Go support are Mediatek 6737, 6739 and 6580.
+Some existing processors to have the Go support are Mediatek 6737, 6739, and 6580.
 These processors will power the future Android Go phones made by several manufacturers.

 Which companies will make Android Go Phones and When?

 Since Android Go phones are low priced, several Indian and Chinese mobile companies will make these phones, to target the next billion mobile users.

 As per a report, not only Indian companies like Micromax, Karbonn, Intex, Xolo, Lava but also companies like Samsung, Xiaomi, Sony, and Oppo are going to try their hand in offering new phones to budget buyers.

 Shashin Devsare, executive director at Karbonn Mobiles said, “With Android Go, devices will have a lower price in comparison to existing Rs 3,000-Rs 3,500 phones, yet will have a better experience and improved specs.”